It's always fun to root for the underdog and the new Moto X is nothing if not a surprise champion.

 Failing that, at the very least stick a microSD card slot in the next version.
 16GB and 32GB are great for low entry prices but not enough for everyone.

 While we're at it, push Android L out as soon as is humanly possible please.
 You've been very good at getting the latest version of Android onto your phones sharpish so hopefully Lollipop will be no exception.
 If the Moto X gets the update soon and drops in price, the Nexus 6 could have a very difficult time indeed.

 If you were doing a smartphone shortlist based purely on specs, the Moto X would probably make it on there but it wouldn’t be at the top.
 In use it’s a very different story.

 Because after the Moto X you won't want to go back to any other Android.
 It's smart, it's fast and it's the kind of beautifully crafted handset you find yourself picking up for no reason whatsoever.

-Motorola's software works seamlessly with Android to make your life that bit easier, while Moto Maker allows a mass produced phone to be personalised like never before.
+Motorola's software works seamlessly with Android to make your life that bit easier.
 App fiends might prefer an iPhone and serious phone photographers perhaps the Xperia Z3, but the Moto X feels like it's built for everyone.

 Who could say no to that?